-- Once you log in you do the lessons at your own pace, but with a recommended schedule.
+- Once you log in you do the lessons at your own pace, but with a “recommended” schedule.
 Just log in, click the lesson, and you’ll see the simple instructions, the current video lesson and the printable pdf’s.

 How do we get started?

 - For Middle and High school students (college students sometimes do UGYG too)

 - 30-Day 100% Money-Back Guarantee

 - Enroll in this self-paced program any time